This Is Not My Beautiful House II

 Over the course of a day, the seminar will draw on current trends in research, policy, planning and creative practices engaged in developing alternative designs for intergenerational living within a spatial justice frame.
 We interpret spatial justice as the organisation – in terms of the acquisition, development and management – of public spaces and places and how these processes generate forms of justice (and injustice) in societies.

-This event will be of interest to policy makers, researchers, architects, artists, planners and older people active in housing issues as well as the general public.
+This event is aimed at policy makers, researchers, architects, artists, planners and older people active in housing issues as well as the general public.

 This event is brought to you with thanks to Eccelesiastical Insurance and Dun Laoghaire Rathdown County Council.